Danpiel/Discord.RSS.Wiki/Custom-Embed.md

 |Thumbnail URL|A picture to be shown on the right side of the embed.|
 |URL|The URL clicking on the Author Title will lead to.|
 |Author Avatar URL|The small icon to the left of the Author Title.
 This will only be shown if Author Title is set.|

+**Adding an embed will override the embed that Discord normally sends with links (see first image)**